remislp/bicme/README.md

 This is code used in our recent paper **"Bayesian Statistical Inference in Ion-Channel Models with Exact Missed Event Correction"** that appeared in *Biophysical Journal in 2016* (doi: 10.1016/j.bpj.2016.04.053), available [here](http://www.cell.com/biophysj/fulltext/S0006-3495(16)30450-7)

+Please feel free to contact me at my email address listed on my "miepstei" git profile with comments and feedback.

 # Prequisites

 1. A C++11 compiler installed - required for steps 2 and 4.